Home in a Van

 Let's get back to basics.
 All we need to survive is shelter, food and water and being able to keep at a comfortable temperature.
 Every one of these can be achieved by using a van with suitable food and drink supplies.
 We've recently met two people who have bought small vans and fitted them out very cheaply with all they need to survive and be reasonably comfortable whilst touring.

 To save even more, you don't even have to add any fixtures and fitting to the van.
-As a young man I frequently used to take my own 'original' mini van and use it to sleep in with Skip, my yellow labrador.
+As a young man I frequently used to take my own 'original' mini van (1969 model) and use it to sleep in with Skip, my yellow labrador.
 On the occasions when I didn't have a van of my own, I used to rent one and sleep in that.
 Incidentally, if you're going to be sleeping in the wild (not on a site) it's well worth taking your guard dog with you – the bigger the better!

 In fact, renting may well be an option worth considering if you only use it for a fairly short trip each year – cheaper than going to the expense of buying and running your own van – and it will almost certainly be quite new, well maintained and insured (including green card for overseas trips) and rescue and recovery cover provided too – and much cheaper to hire than a motorhome.

 So, what do basic equipment do you need to go touring in a van: